 Source: Securities Technology Analysis Center

-The Securities Technology Analysis Center (Stac) today announced that Sun has joined the Stac Benchmark Council to help define standard performance metrics for trading technologies and has become an Innovation Sponsor for the Manhattan-based STAC Lab and has joined the STAC Benchmark Council.
+The Securities Technology Analysis Center (Stac) today announced that IBM has become an official Innovation Sponsor for the Manhattan-based STAC Lab and has joined the STAC Benchmark Council.

-The STAC Lab is a research facility where end-user firms can evaluate new technologies under simulated trading conditions.
+The STAC Lab is a research facility where end-user firms can try out new technologies under simulated trading conditions.
 It contains advanced load-generation mechanisms, precise timing equipment, market data, and test tools pre-integrated with many of the products to be tested.

-On the STAC Benchmark Council, Sun will contribute to specifications under consideration by its participating trading firms.
+As a member of the STAC Benchmark Council, IBM will contribute to specifications under consideration by the Council's participating trading firms.
 The Council is a group of trading firms and vendors who are defining industry-standard ways of measuring latency, capacity, power efficiency, and other key performance attributes of solutions used in the trading process.
 Announced on Sept.
 17, 2007, the Council includes a number of global trading firms such as Citigroup, JP Morgan Chase, and HSBC.